rishabhDev2700/rishabhDev2700/README.md

 - 👋 Hi, I’m @rishabhDev2700
-- 👀 I’m interested in java, Spring framework and flutter
+- 👀 I’m interested in java, Spring framework,Python, Django and flutter
-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently learning Django Framework
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : IG: rishabh_bahukhandi and mail: rishavkumar2700@gmail.com

 <!---
 rishabhDev2700/rishabhDev2700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.